openjdk/jdk/doc/ide.md

 After this is run, simply open and import the workspace in Eclipse through `File -> Import -> Projects from Folder or Archive` and at `Import source` click on the directory `ide\eclipse`, which can be found in the build output folder.

+If this doesn't work, you can also try
+`File -> Import -> Existing Projects into Workspace` instead.

 Setting up an Eclipse Workspace is relatively lightweight compared to other supported IDEs, but requires that your CDT installation has Cross GCC support